erezsh/Preql/docs/tutorial.md

 ## Tables

-Tables are basically a set of columns, that can be instanciated into a list of rows.
+Tables are basically a list of rows that all have the same structure.

+That structure is defined by a set of columns, where each column has a name and a type.

-Preql's tables are stored in an SQL database, and most operations on them are done using SQL queries.
+Preql's tables are stored in an SQL database, and most operations on them are done efficiently using SQL queries.

 Here is how we would define a table of points: